 The architect also completed his first building in Turkey last year, built to house the modern art collection of Erol Tabanca.
 The museum in the Odunpazari district of Eskisehir is formed of a cluster of boxes made from stacked, interlocking timber beams.
-Odunpazari, which means firewood market in Turkish, used to be a centre for timber trading and Kengo Kuma and Associates took this history as the basis for the design.
+Odunpazari, which means firewood market in Turkish, used to be a center for timber trading, and Kengo Kuma and Associates took this history as the basis for the design.